-See "If you have a flat tire" in Section 4 for tire change procedure.
+See "If you have a flat tire" on page 174 in Section 4 for tire change procedure.

 When rotating tires, check for uneven wear and damage.
 Abnormal wear is usually caused by incorrect tire pressure, improper wheel alignment, out-of-balance wheels, or severe braking.